Information Center

 Fruit Tree Pollination

-Most fruit trees require cross-pollination (the pollen of a different but compatible variety) to yield a crop of fruit.
-Pears, sweet cherries and Japanese plums fall into this category.
-Other fruit trees, such as peaches, figs and sour cherries are self-fruitful, meaning they yield fruit from their own pollen.
-Another group of fruit trees, including most apples, are semi self-fruitful.
-Trees in this group will yield an adequate crop without cross-pollination, but yields increase with cross-pollination.
+The process involves the pollen of one plant being transferred to another, yet compatible, species of the same plant.
+This can also be achieved by grafting two or more varieties on one truck.
+Pears, sweet cherries, and Japanese plums fall into this category.
+Other fruit trees, such as peaches, figs, and sour cherries, are self-fruitful meaning they yield fruit from their own pollen.
+Another group of fruit trees, including most apples, are semi-self-fruitful.
+Trees in this group will produce an adequate crop without cross-pollination, but yields increase with cross-pollination.

 In order for apple and pear trees to produce fruit, there has to be a second tree for cross-pollination to occur.
 As long as a second tree is within 500 feet of the first, pollination should take place.
 If your apple or pear trees are not performing to satisfaction, the following list will help you trouble-shoot:

-Unfortunately, other than hoping for better luck next year, there is nothing that can be done.
+Cool, rainy weather conditions during flowering – Unfortunately, other than hoping for better luck next year, there is nothing that can be done.

-Generally, apple and pear trees have a productive lifespan of about 30-40 years.
+Old, unproductive trees that don’t flower – Generally, apple and pear trees have a productive lifespan of about 30-40 years.
 Trees can be rejuvenated by removing old, unproductive growth and allowing new growth to replace it.

-Some apple varieties tend to perform biennially, with a great crop one year, not so great the next and a better crop again the third year.
+A poor crop the year after a bumper crop – Some apple varieties tend to perform biennially, with a great crop one year, not so great the next and a better crop again the third year.

-It is always best to pollinate fruit trees of the same genus with each other (apples with apples, pears with pears) but pears can cross-pollinate with apples as long as both trees bloom at the same time.
+No trees of the same genus nearby – It is always best to pollinate fruit trees of the same genus with each other (apples with apples, pears with pears) but pears can cross-pollinate with apples as long as both trees bloom at the same time.

-Some (but not all) crabapple trees work for cross-pollination.
+The other cultivar in the yard is sterile – Some (but not all) crabapple trees work for cross-pollination.
 A few varieties have sterile pollen.

-Try adding to your flowerbeds.
+Lack of pollinating insects – Try adding to your flowerbeds.
 Most flowering plants are guaranteed to attract bees.
 The annual herb Borage and the perennial Bee-Balm (Monarda) are especially good for this purpose.
 Due to their flowering times coinciding with those of many fruit trees, marigolds, pansies, spurge, trollius and arabis are the best choices.

-Clones will not pollinate each other.
+The trees are of the same variety – Clones will not pollinate each other.
 For example, a Norland apple tree cannot pollinate another Norland apple tree.

 European apricots are self-pollinating.
 Manchurian and Siberian apricots fruit more dependably with other apricot varieties or Nanking cherries.